prajwalkhairnar/adverse-media-screener/README.md

 ```
 python run_e2e.py
 ```
 Upon completion, the pipeline will log the step-by-step progress for each test case directly to the console.
-You will also find the full human-readable (.txt) and structured audit (.json) reports saved in your project root for each executed scenario.
+You will also find the full human-readable (.md) and structured audit (.json) reports saved in the `src/outputs` folder for each executed scenario.

 ### 2. Modifying or Adding Test Cases
 The test cases are defined directly within the `run_e2e.py` script in a dictionary list named `TEST_CASES`.
 To add a new E2E scenario, simply append a new dictionary to this list: